 Whether a resident lives in the community’s assisted living side, called The Manor, or the memory care side, called The Cottage, they’ll have access to a variety of suite sizes, styles, and views — and each suite has its own washer and dryer.

-“When people come to see the community for the first time, I often hear them say, ‘Wow, it’s so warm and bright,” Bryant says.
+“When people come to see the community for the first time, I often hear them say, ‘Wow, it’s so warm and bright,” Blum says.
 “I think some people still assume that senior living is like a nursing home and that it’ll feel sterile or like a hospital.
 But these are people’s homes: The suites are spacious, the hallways wide, and the windows big.”

 4. Care Focuses on Mind, Body, and Spirit